gilbarbara/hooks/docs/useUnmount.md

 # useUnmount

-Executes the provided callback when the component unmounts.
+Executes the provided callback when the component unmounts, equivalent to `useEffect` cleanup with an empty dependency array.
-This hook is useful for cleanup tasks like removing event listeners, canceling subscriptions, or clearing timers.
+Always uses the latest version of the callback.

+> If you need the cleanup to fire exactly once even in StrictMode, use `useEffectOnce` instead.

 ## Usage